hdrummon/HugoHdrummon/content/post/FinalReflection.md

 ## SLO1 Engage with stakeholders to identify a problem or scope a defined problem
 Across each week, I found my problem statement switching between different problems that I found in the industry.
 Each week as I interacted with stakeholders, I found that my initial problem statement when asked as a question would often be solved or at least recognised by the stakeholder.
-In some weeks however I found that there was no problem statement that came to mind, such as in Week1 and Week4 I didn’t interact with any stakeholders because I wasn’t aware that I could use our tutors as stakeholders, nor did I have any problem in Week4 at the time since Week1 I was away.
+In some weeks however I found that there was no problem statement that came to mind, such as in Week 1 and Week 4 I didn’t interact with any stakeholders because I wasn’t aware that I could use our tutors as stakeholders, nor did I have any problem in Week4 at the time since Week1 I was away.
 Every other week I managed to interact with different stakeholders, and rather the come up with one major problem statement I had several minor statements.
 Some of these stakeholders include:
 <ul>